amandabee/CUNY-data-storytelling/syllabus.md

 ## Deadlines

-Deadlines on assignments – as in any newsroom – should not be missed without exceptionally good reason, and only when your instructors have been notified in advance.
-If you are taking the course for credit, late assignments will be assessed a one-half grade penalty for every day overdue.
+Deadlines are real: I plan my lessons around the assumption that you will have pitches to workshop on Feb 14.
+If you don't, it disrupts the whole class.
+So deadlines should not be missed without exceptionally good reason, and I should always be notified in advance.

+The exception: you will be handing in a handful of exercises this semester, follow up work on spreadsheet skills, CartoDB, Open Refine, jQuery and HighCharts -- these are all described as "exercises" in the syllabus.
+Everyone gets one pass on these deadlines.
+As long as I have the exercise within a week of the original due date, I won't hold it against you.
+But you only get to do that once.

+If you're stumped or stuck or worried that you are falling behind, talk to me.
+I can help get you caught up and unstuck.

 ## Absences and Tardiness